elhtay/iot_project_summer24/README.md

 ## Presenting the data

 The following image shows dashboard for the Temperature and Humidity Sensor project, which is build to display real-time data in a user-friendly manner.
-The data is collected by the sensor and sent to the database, where it is stored and retrieved for display on the dashboard.
+The data is collected by the sensor and sent to the database where it is stored and retrieved for display on the dashboard.
 The following visual examples has been used:
 1. Temperature Graph: The graph shows the temperature variations over time.
 2. Humidity Indicator: This displays the current humidity level as a percentage.